 - The assessment report will be forwarded to the Involuntary Withdrawal Committee for review.

 - The Involuntary Withdrawal Committee is comprised of the following voting members: the student’s Associate Academic Dean, Director of the Student Counseling Center, Medical Director of Student Health Services, Director of Student Disability Services, and Dean of Students.
 If the student resides in campus housing, the Director of Student Housing will also serve as a voting member of the committee.
 The Dean of Students will chair the committee.
 A non-voting resource person may be assigned from the Vice Provost for Undergraduate Education and Student Affairs to present information and assist the committee.
 The Involuntary University Withdrawal Committee will meet with the student in an informal, non-adversarial hearing to review the information collected throughout the process, and discuss the assessment with the student.
 The student will be permitted an opportunity to address the evidence being considered by the Involuntary Withdrawal Committee.

 - The hearing will be scheduled by the Dean of Students within five (5) University working days of the completion of the individualized assessment.
 The student will be provided the information to be considered at the hearing by the Dean of Students in advance of the hearing.
 The student may elect to attend the Involuntary Withdrawal Committee hearing and present information on his or her behalf.
 The student may be accompanied by one or more advisors.
 A non-voting resource person will present information and act as a recorder for the committee.
 When deliberating a decision, the Involuntary Withdrawal Committee will meet in closed session with only voting members and the resource person present.

-- Following the hearing, the Involuntary Withdrawal Committee will recommend one of the following:
+- Following the hearing, the Involuntary Withdrawal Committee will recommend one of

 - the student may remain enrolled at the University with no restrictions;